golanlevin/DrawingWithMachines/rpi/README.md

  - One user account per each axidraw so that multiple machines may be used simultaneously
  - Stripped-down and locked-in desktop and window manager that is consistent and touchscreen-friendly
  - Management of multiple axidraw machines per machine (i.e. an exact USB port is always used per each machine for consistency)
+ - On-screen keyboard button for touchscreen accessibility with Onboard

 ## TODO
  - License